Optimal Calibration of the Endpoint-corrected Hilbert Transform: Algorithm Analysis

 \subsection{Inverse DFT}

 The inverse DFT yields the analytic signal $\hat{z}$.

-Evaluating \eqref{eq:iDFT} at the last sample $\hat{z}(N-1) = \hat{z}_\text{end}$ as the ecHT algorithm is called recursively to estimate the phase of newest sample.
+The ecHT algorithm is called recursively to estimate the phase of newest sample by evaluating \eqref{eq:iDFT} at the last sample $\hat{z}(N-1) = \hat{z}_\text{end}$.

-We can now define the lumped positive-frequency contribution and negative-frequency contribution
+We can now define the lumped positive-frequency contribution $\hat Z_+$ and negative-frequency contribution $\hat Z_-$

-which incorporate finite window truncation due to the Dirichlet kernel effect $D_N$ and the analytic signal half-spectrum by application of the mask $m$.
-Additionally, they encapsulate the bandpass filter shape and time index shift to $n=N-1$ (the phase factor $\e^{\j\omega_k(N-1)}$).
+which incorporate finite window truncation due to the Dirichlet kernel effect $D_N$ and the analytic signal half-spectrum obtained by application of the mask $m$.
+Additionally, they encapsulate the bandpass filter shape and time index shift to $n=N-1$.